John Reed (journalist): Radical political activist

 Back in America, Reed and Bryant defended the Bolsheviks and opposed the American intervention.
 Incensed at Russia's departure from the war against Germany, the public gave Reed a generally cold reception.
 While he was in Russia, his articles in The Masses, particularly one headlined "Knit a straight-jacket for your soldier boy", had been instrumental in the government gaining an indictment for sedition against the magazine (antiwar agitation was considered sedition and treason).

 The first Masses trial ended in a hung jury the day before Reed reached New York.
 The defendants, including him, were to be retried.
 He immediately posted $2,000 bail on April 29.
 The second Masses trial also ended in a hung jury.

 In Philadelphia, Reed stood outside a closed hall on May 31, and harangued a crowd of 1,000 about the case and the war until police dragged him away.
 He was arrested for inciting a riot, and posted $5,000 bail.
 Reed became more aggressively political, intolerant, and self-destructive.
 On September 14, he was arrested for the third time since returning from Russia, charged with violating the Sedition Act and freed on $5,000 bail.
-This was a day after possibly the largest demonstration for Bolshevik Russia was held in the United States (in The Bronx).
+This was a day after possibly the largest demonstration for Bolshevik Russia was held in the United States (in the Bronx).
 Reed had passionately defended the revolution, which he seemed to think was coming to America as well.
-He tried to prevent Allied intervention in Russia, arguing that the Russians were contributing to the war effort by checking German ambitions in the Ukraine and Japanese designs on Siberia, but this argument came to naught.
+He tried to prevent Allied intervention in Russia, arguing that the Russians were contributing to the war effort by checking German ambitions in Ukraine and Japanese designs on Siberia, but this argument came to naught.